Lataisia Jones

 Lataisia Jones is an American neuroscientist in Washington, D.C. at the National Institutes of Health.
 Jones was the first African American to graduate with a Ph.D. from the Department of Biomedical Sciences located within the College of Medicine at Florida State University (FSU).
-Jones has devoted her career studying neurological disorders through molecular and systems biology, and doing outreach and mentoring underrepresented minorities to inspire them to pursue careers in science, technology, engineering, and math (STEM) fields.
+Jones has spent her career studying neurological disorders through molecular and systems biology, and doing outreach and mentoring underrepresented minorities to inspire them to pursue careers in science, technology, engineering, and math (STEM) fields.

 Early life and education

 Jones is a Suffolk, Virginia native who attended Nansemond River High School and later graduated from King's Fork High School in 2006.
 She then attended Virginia State University (VSU) which is an HBCU located in Petersburg, Virginia.
 During her undergraduate studies, she explored her first research project within an internship at the College of William and Mary.
 The project was titled "Genetic Analysis of a Cell Cycle Exit Mutation in Caenorhabditis elegans" under the guidance of Professor Diane Shakes.
 Jones then completed a master's degree at VSU under the guidance of Professor Glenn Harris while taking a systems biology approach to study Non-Insulin Dependent Diabetes Mellitus in mice in a project titled "Association between Genetic Variants and Inherited Multi-factorial Diseases".
 In addition, Jones also taught introductory biology courses to undergraduates.
 Towards the end of her master's program, she traveled to Ghana, where her mother's side of the family originated, and taught English, math, and science to young students.
 It was the excitement of the kids she was teaching that inspired her to pursue a Ph.D., so that she could continue to teach while creating opportunities for students to study-abroad.

 Jones pursued her doctoral degree within the Department of Biomedical Sciences which is located in the College of Medicine at Florida State University.
 She was the first African American to earn a PhD from the Department of Biomedical Sciences at FSU, and the first member of her family to earn a PhD.
 During her doctoral studies, Jones worked under the guidance of Dr. Pradeep Bhide and Deirdre McCarthy where she completed a dissertation titled "Elucidating the Molecular Etiology of Levodopa Responsive Dystonia" and published a manuscript characterizing the "Translational Effects and Coding Potential of an Upstream Open Reading Frame Associated with DOPA Responsive Dystonia (DRD)".
 Her research investigated the cellular consequences of the single nucleotide polymorphism (SNP) +142C>T, which introduces an upstream open reading frame (uORF) within the GCH1 gene and also represses GCH1 translation, which is involved in dopamine biosynthesis.
 The uORF encodes a 73-amino acid peptide, which after protease inhibition disrupts cell viability in the nucleus.
 This uORF and the +142C>T SNP are associated with a familial form of DOPA Responsive Dystonia, which is a neurological movement disorder that causes involuntary muscle contractions.
 Jones' research resulted in the generation of an antibody capable of detecting the mutant peptide within human cells; thus improving diagnosis and providing a blueprint for similar research.